 But God says that He will come to us.
 He says that He will forgive us (John 3:16).
 He says that He will replace our selfish hearts with hearts of love (Ezekiel 36:26).
 He will make us His dwelling place (1 Corinthians 3:16).
 He will cleanse us from our sins and wickedness (1 John 8:9).
 He will put in our hearts the true definition of good and evil (Psalm 119:11).
 He promises to transform us from the inside out if we stay connected to Him (John 15:9, 10).

 Jesus spent His entire life showing the love of God.
 He healed the sick, gave hope to the poor, and reached out to all people.
 He told people about the love of God and a kingdom of equality and love.
 He told everyone He met that they could be a part of this kingdom of love, if they wanted to.
 He told them that the basis of this kingdom was self-sacrifice and humility.

 Then Jesus did two incredible things to demonstrate the truth of His kingdom.

 At the last supper, the disciples had been arguing about who would be the greatest in the kingdom of God.
-The supper was ready, and the disciples were reclining on pillows around the table (this was middle eastern eating, not western style).
+The supper was ready, and the disciples were reclining on pillows around the table (this was a middle eastern style of eating).
 A wash basin was sitting at one end of the table with water and a towel, but no servant had come to wash them.
 Each disciple thought themselves better than the next and didn’t move to take the place of the servant.
 Jesus got up from the table and went to the basin.
 He poured water in it and then went around and washed the feet of each of the disciples (John 13:1-17).

 This was a big deal.
 Jesus was a rabbi and the master.
 He was the most important person in the room and, although they didn’t know it, He was the most important person in the universe.